-- Ph.D.
+Ph.D.
 Student, Ocean Sciences, UC Santa Cruz, 2021-Current

   Beyond my immediate goal of completing my doctoral degree, my overarching goal as a scientist and human being is to further my education in a way that provides me with the tools to effectively share my knowledge and fervor for marine mammal ecology to a broader audience.
 I am passionate about learning, and congruently passionate about sharing what I learn and creating opportunities for others to become involved in and excited about conservation research – particularly those from communities that have been historically excluded in the STEM fields, including students of color, women, and students who identify as part of the LGBTQIA+ community.
 As a queer, non-binary person, I feel a strong sense of urgency to solidify space in academia that recognizes, respects, and truly celebrates our individualities and uniqueness in a community-driven setting.
-I am committed to harnessing my own privilege in a way that allows people from historically excluded communities the pathway into STEM they have always deserved and had a right to, but to which they have not always had access or been justly supported.
+I am committed to utilizing my own privileges in life and academia to afford minoritized students the pathway into STEM they have always deserved and had a right to but have not always had access or been justly supported.